 Creating Recurring Work Orders (RWO's) in Facilitron Works

-This article will assist primary users with submitting RWO’s for preventative maintenance and other recurring maintenance tasks.
+This article will assist Order Administrators and Order Processors with submitting RWOs for preventative maintenance and other recurring maintenance tasks.
+Use the links below to jump to a specific section.

 About Recurring Work Orders (RWO)